-We approach our research with an inter-disciplinary collaboration across departments and programs, including neuroepidemiology, neuro-ophthalmology, neuropsychology, psychiatry, aging, physical therapy, sleep disorders, neurology and cell biology, radiology and human genetics.
-We also collaborate on research initiatives with the McKnight Brain Institutes at the University of Alabama at Birmingham, University of Arizona and University of Florida.
+Research at the UM MBI is approached with an inter-disciplinary collaboration across departments and programs, including neuroepidemiology, neuro-ophthalmology, neuropsychology, psychiatry, aging, physical therapy, sleep disorders, neurology and cell biology, radiology and human genetics, as well as across the McKnight Brain Institutes at the University of Alabama at Birmingham, University of Arizona and University of Florida.

 Ralph L. Sacco, M.D., M.S.

 Executive Director, Dr. Ralph L. Sacco, is also the Chairman of Neurology, Olemberg Family Chair in Neurological Disorders, Miller Professor of Neurology, Public Health Sciences, Human Genetics, and Neurosurgery, and Chief of the Neurology Service at Jackson Memorial Hospital.

 Dr. Sacco, an elected member of the National Academy of Medicine, is the founding Principal Investigator of the 26-year NINDS-funded Northern Manhattan Study, and co-investigator of multiple other NIH grants.

 Dr. Tatjana Rundek

 Scientific Director and Evelyn F. McKnight Chair for Learning and Memory in Aging, Dr. Tatjana Rundek is a Professor of Neurology, Epidemiology and Public Health with tenure, Vice Chair of Clinical Research, and Director of the Clinical Translational Research Division in the Department of Neurology of the University of Miami, Miller School of Medicine.
 She holds a secondary faculty appointment at the Department of Neurology at Columbia University in New York.